 The boundaries of local plans should be based on the natural and physical conditions in the Conrich area, as well as other factors such as the availability of servicing, parcel layout, and proposed transportation improvements.
-Map 42 13: Local Plans identifies the locations of existing local plans, areas with predetermined local plan boundaries, and areas where local plans are not required.
+Map 12: Local Plans identifies the locations of existing local plans, areas with predetermined local plan boundaries, and areas where local plans are not required.

-27.8 Map 12: Local Plans identifies five local plan boundaries that are required based on (i) the existenceof major transportation network components, including Highway 1 and the CN rail line (Highway 1), (ii) unique planning conditions associated with the proximity to the CN Rail yards (Township Road-250), and (iii) unique planning conditions associated with location along 84th Street, adjacent toresidual lands within the city of Calgary, as identified in the Rocky View/ Calgary Intermunicipal-Development Plan.
+27.8 Map 12: Local Plans identifies five local plan boundaries that are required based on (i) the existence of major transportation network components, including-Highway 1 and the CN rail line (Highway 1), (ii) unique planning conditionsassociated with the proximity to the CN Rail yards (Township Road 250), and (iii) unique planning conditions associated with location along 84th Street, adjacent to residual lands within the city of Calgary, as identified in the Rocky View/ Calgary InterMunicipal Development Plan .
+All other local plan boundaries shallbe determined in consultation with the County at the time of application.
+The preferred minimum planning area is one quarter section (160 acres) in size.